kiwitcms/junit-plugin/README.md

 ```-DtcmsConfigPath=D:\Path\To\tcms.conf```

 There are special keys that can be used to configure the reported test cases/plans:
 - `runId` test cases will be reported under one ID specified as the value.
-Can be overwritten by setting
+This ID has to be already registered in TCMS.
-  environmental variable `TCMS_RUN_ID`
+Can be overwritten by setting environmental variable `TCMS_RUN_ID`
 - `runName` if you don't like the built-in `[JUnit] Results for [Product], [ProductVersio], [Build]` test run name,
 you can specify your own.
 Works only for newly registered runs.
 Can be overwritten by Maven option `tcmsRunName`
 (ex.: `-DtcmsRunName=HelloWorld`)